Seven decades of exploring planetary interiors with rotating convection experiments

-The main effect of the Lorentz force inside the TC was a suppression of heat transfer.
+The main effect of the Lorentz force inside the TC is a suppression of heat transfer.
 At $\Lambda>0.2$, Nusselt numbers are systematically much lower than their counterparts at $\Lambda=0$, but scale with a greater power of $Ra$ (up to 1).
-Unlike in the non-magnetic case, the highest thermal forcing available, $Ra\sim 10^{9}$, is insufficient to reach a transition to a buoyancy-dominated regime \cite{aujogue2016_phd}.
-Detecting the onset of rotating magneto-convection inside the TC would require far more magnet time than possible in M10 but several states of convection are detected with increasing the thermal forcing.
+Unlike in the non-magnetic case, the highest thermal forcing available, $Ra\sim 10^{9}$, is insufficient to reach a transition to a buoyancy-dominated regime \cite{aujogue2016_phd}. {This does not imply, however, that the presence of a magnetic field always suppresses heat transfer in general.
+In spherical shells for example, dynamo simulations at $Pr=1$ show enhancement of heat transfer at $Ek\lesssim10^{-5}$ \cite{yadav2016_gafd} and the trend observed in LEE1 does not exclude that the imposed magnetic field could lead to heat transfer enhancement in the TC at higher Rayleigh numbers than accessible in the experiment.
+This just goes to show how much is left to understand the basics of magneto-rotating convection.} Detecting the onset of rotating magneto-convection inside the TC would require far more magnet time than possible in M10 but several states of convection are detected when increasing the thermal forcing.
 Near the onset of convection within the TC, both bulk and wall modes display similar structures to the non-magnetic case.
 As the thermal forcing is increased these are progressively replaced by a large retrograde vortex occupying the middle of the TC, consistent with the very strong azimuthal flows observed there, see figure \ref{fig:lee1_piv}.
-This structure however appeared at comparably lower thermal forcing, and much higher intensity than in the non-magnetic case and displayed off-centre maximum vorticity \cite{aujogue2016_phd}.
+This structure however appears at comparably lower thermal forcing, and much higher intensity than in the non-magnetic case and displays off-centre maximum vorticity \cite{aujogue2016_phd}.
 These results suggest that the axial magnetic field favours the emergence of a large polar vortex, again a plausible, if not directly applicable mechanism for the emergence of polar vortices in the Earth's outer core \cite{hulot2002_nat}.